 The Environmental Protection Agency (EPA) and Indiana Department of Environmental Management (IDEM) require communities to develop Long Term Control Plans for either treating discharges to a higher level of standards or totally eliminating the discharges.
 A million-gallon tank designed to meet the requirements as established by IDEM has been constructed to catch the overflow discharges.

 Once a rain event is over, the tank is emptied by pumps and the flows are treated at the existing wastewater treatment plant.
 Brownsburg personnel collects data including flow monitoring, daily rainfall totals, and visual observations to verify the tank is operating as required by IDEM.

 The CSO tank is designed to allow overflows to the creek in the event of intense heavy rain or snowmelt events.
 During these overflows, additional monitoring, sampling, and testing are required to determine the level of treatment the tank provides and whether or not additional control measures will be required in the future.
 With continued stormwater pipe and sanitary sewer pipe separations planned for the future, flows to the tank should continue to be reduced.

 CSO Public Notification

-The Town of Brownsburg, as part of their combined sewer overflow notification program, hereby states that the potential for a combined overflow into White Lick Creek during and immediately following any rain event or snowmelt throughout the year.
-People who swim in, wade in, or ingest the water contained in White Lick Creek may become ill.
+The Town of Brownsburg hereby states that the potential for a combined sewer overflow into White Lick Creek during and immediately following any rain event or snow melt exists throughout the year.
+People who swim, wade in, or ingest the water contained in White Lick Creek at any time may become ill.